Free Wyoming Operating Agreement Generator

 Yes, Wyoming requires an annual report, but it's not due until the first day of the anniversary month following your LLC's formation.
 The fee is minimal ($60 or two times the $60 license tax, whichever is greater).
 Unlike many states, there's no report required in the first year.

 Yes.
-Our operating agreements are accepted by major banks including Mercury, Chase, Bank of America, and others.
+Our operating agreements are accepted by major financial institutions including Mercury, Chase, Bank of America, and others.
 The document includes all standard provisions banks look for: member information, ownership structure, and authorization for banking activities.
 Thousands of our clients have successfully used our agreements to open US bank accounts.

 Yes, operating agreements can be amended at any time with the consent of members as specified in the original agreement (typically majority or unanimous approval).
 Common reasons for amendments include adding or removing members, changing ownership percentages, modifying profit distributions, or updating management structure.